adobe-apiplatform/umapi-client.py/README.md

 }]
 ```

-Also of interest is the `lastPage` attribute of the response object.
-See the `UMAPI.users` section for more details.
+Like the `users` query, the response to a `groups` query is paginated.

 #### `UMAPI.action`

-Perform some kind of action - create users, add/remove groups, edit users, etc.  `UMAPI.action` depends on the Action object, which is detailed in the Action section of this documentation.
+Perform some kind of action - create users, add/remove groups, edit users, etc.
+`UMAPI.action` depends on the Action object, which is detailed in the Action section of this documentation.

 Requires both the org_id and action parameters.